EjahDil/qa_technical_challenge/README.md

 # Project Setup
 ### Follow the instructions below properly to run the test on your local computer

-- Make sure you have node.js installed on your local computer.
+- Make sure you have a stable and recent version of node.js installed on your local computer.
 To check if node.js is installed on your local, move to your CLI and type

 `
 node --version